SenseTecnic/wotkit-docs/source/api_sensor_data.rst

 	* - Name
 	  - Value Description
 	* - start
 	  - the absolute start time of a range of data selected in milliseconds.
-When start is not specified, it is set to the current time.
-It may only be used in combination with another range parameter: end, after, afterE, before, and beforeE.
+When start is not specified, it defaults to the current time.
-	* - startE
-	  - the id of the specific data item to start with.
-This is needed to disambiguate data items in a sensor stream with the same timestamp.
-This parameter may only be used with beforeE and afterE currently.
 	* - end
 	  - the absolute end time in milliseconds of a range of data after a specified start time.
 The end parameter MUST be greater than the start time (start).
 	* - after